FACTBOOK, BASIC & USEFUL INFORMATION OF VIETNAM

 Maritime claims: territorial sea: 12 nm, contiguous zone: 12 nm, exclusive economic zone: 200 nm, continental shelf: 200 nm or to the edge of the continental margin.

-Tropical in south; monsoonal in north with hot, rainy season (May to September) and warm, dry season (October to March)
+Tropical in the south; monsoonal in north with the hot, rainy season (May to September) and the warm, dry season (October to March)

 Low, flat delta in south and north; central highlands; hilly, mountainous in far north and northwest.

 Elevation extremes: lowest point: East Sea 0 m, highest point: Fan Si Pan 3,144 m.

 Natural resources: phosphates, coal, manganese, bauxite, chromate, offshore oil and gas deposits, forests, hydropower.